scrapy/scrapy/docs/ref/signals.rst

     :param spider: the spider which scraped the item
     :type spider: :class:`~scrapy.spider.BaseSpider` object

-    :param response: the response from which the item was scraped
-    :type response: :class:`~scrapy.http.Response` object

     :param exception: the exception (which must be a :exception:`DropItem` subclass) which caused the item to be dropped